chain4travel/camino-docs/docs/about/camino-network-overview.md

 - Validators must pass a KYC/AML checks
 - Validators must hold a certain license

 (To be abundantly clear, the above examples are just that: examples.
-Not all requirements do apply to the Camino Primary Network.)
+Not all requirements do apply to the Camino Network.)

 ### Support for Private Blockchains